And that DJ who only plays the Chicken Dance should go with it.

 - Making excuses instead of improvements

-Then it’s time for them to go.
-There are plenty of hungry, talented vendors ready to step up and actually earn their spot on your list.
+There are plenty of hungry, talented vendors ready to step up and actually earn their spot.

 But What About Vendor Freedom?

-Here’s the thing: You can have both.
+You can have both.

-- Highlight successful collaborations
+- Successful collaborations

 The Bottom Line

 Stop sending outdated vendor lists that undermine your credibility.
-Start building true partnerships that elevate everyone’s game.

 Your venue deserves partners who: